unibo-spe/spe-slides/content/00-intro/_index.md

 +++

-title = "Introduction to Laboratory of Software Systems" description = "Description of the course" outputs = ["Reveal"]
+title = "Introduction to Software Process Engineering" description = "Description of the course" outputs = ["Reveal"]